hds/hegdenu.net/content/posts/tracing-tokio-tasks.md

 (yes, 20ms is a large amount of time)

-(if you don't believe me, you should see [Rear Admiral Grace Hopper explaining nanoseconds](https://www.youtube.com/watch?v=9eyFDBPk4Yw))
+(if you don't believe me, please see [Rear Admiral Grace Hopper explaining nanoseconds](https://www.youtube.com/watch?v=9eyFDBPk4Yw))

-It's all my fault.
+It turns out it's all my fault.

 The code in the examples is missing something.